Imperial (automobile): Fifth generation (1974–1975)

 A front-end design envisioned for the next Imperial penned by Chrysler/Imperial exterior studio senior stylist Chet Limbaugh came to the attention of Elwood Engel.
 It featured a "waterfall" grille with thin vertical chrome bars separated by a body-colored band running through the center, which started on top of the nose and flowed down.

-Engel showed the design to Chrysler president John Riccardo and convinced him to use it on an Imperial.
+Engel showed the design to Chrysler president John J. Riccardo and convinced him to use it on an Imperial.
 To save money the 1974 model would use the same body panels as the Chrysler New Yorker except for the front end clip and trunk lid.
 This meant that for the first time as a separate marque, the Imperial would share the same wheelbase as a production Chrysler.

 An impact absorbing front bumper was also new.